$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: Conclusions and Discussion

-The findings of this study demonstrate that the asymptotic symmetry algebra is governed not only by the structural features of the gauge fields but also by the dynamical configurations of the dilaton field near the boundary.
-The dilaton is not an external matter sector, it is an intrinsic and structural part of the theory, taking values in the adjoint representation of the gauge algebra.
-Under suitable boundary conditions, its time--dependent components become dynamical and contribute to the asymptotic symmetry algebra in the form of an abelian ideal composed of mutually commuting modes.
-This extension is not the result of adding an external \( U(1) \) symmetry but instead arises from internal degrees of freedom that become dynamically relevant at the boundary.
-Consequently, the commuting currents induced by the dilaton should be viewed as a natural substructure within the extended asymptotic symmetry algebra, consistent with a semi--direct sum structure.
-The boundary behavior of the dilaton therefore plays a pivotal role in enriching the algebra while preserving its internal coherence, revealing the significance of internal gauge dynamics in shaping the asymptotic structure of two--dimensional gravitational systems.
+The results of this work show that the asymptotic symmetry structure is determined not only by the gauge connection but also by the dynamical boundary configuration of the dilaton field.
+The dilaton is not an external matter sector; rather, it is an intrinsic component of the BF formulation, valued in the adjoint representation of the gauge algebra.
+Under suitable boundary conditions, time--dependent dilaton profiles dynamically select admissible residual symmetry realizations and generate additional commuting boundary modes.
+Importantly, this effect does not arise from introducing an external $U(1)$ sector, but from internal gauge degrees of freedom that become dynamically relevant near the boundary.
+The resulting commuting currents should therefore be understood as emerging from the intrinsic phase space structure, modifying the realization of the ASA without deforming its underlying affine structure.
+In this sense, the boundary behavior of the dilaton plays a decisive role in shaping the effective symmetry realization, highlighting how internal gauge dynamics govern the asymptotic structure of two--dimensional gravitational systems.

-In conclusion, the presence of the dilaton field profoundly affects not only the boundary dynamics in both \( sl(2,\mathbb{R}) \) and $\mathfrak{osp}(1|2)$ JT gravity frameworks, but also the mechanisms of extension and breaking within their respective asymptotic symmetry algebras.
-These extended models serve as powerful tools for uncovering new symmetry structures tied to boundary conditions and significantly enrich the theoretical landscape of holographic duality.
-In particular, they provide a robust foundation for probing deeper into holographic constructions such as the AdS/CFT correspondence and the SYK model.
-Future investigations into higher--rank Lie group--based generalizations are expected to further advance our theoretical understanding in this domain.
+In conclusion, the dynamical role of the dilaton field plays a central part in shaping the boundary realization of asymptotic symmetries in both $\mathfrak{sl}(2,\mathbb{R})$ and $\mathfrak{osp}(1|2)$ JT gravity frameworks.
+Rather than deforming the underlying affine structures, the dilaton modifies the set of admissible residual symmetry realizations through background-dependent selection mechanisms.
+The supersymmetric extension studied here demonstrates how a unified gauge-theoretic formulation naturally accommodates both affine and superconformal regimes within a single coherent phase space description.
+This perspective clarifies the structural role of internal gauge dynamics in determining boundary observables and their symmetry properties.
+More broadly, such gauge-based constructions provide a systematic framework for exploring refined holographic correspondences, including connections to super-Schwarzian dynamics and SYK-like models.
+Extensions to higher-rank (super)algebras within the BF formalism offer a natural direction for future research in low-dimensional holography.